pish-pish/SuperBMD/README.md

 A recap of all enums and useful info about materials will be available here https://github.com/RenolY2/SuperBMD/wiki when it is added.

+* In BMD->DAE conversion materials in the DAE are differently named compared to how they are named in the material json or the BMD.
+Blender will also try to append ``-material`` to the end of the material names when exporting DAE.
+SuperBMD will try to mitigate this when you use a material json file: When it manages to match up a material from the model with a material in the json, the material will be renamed to the name from the json.
+This preserves original material names and helps in cases where the game applies e.g. BTK or BRK files that look for a specific material name in the BMD.

 ### Material presets
 This release has some bat scripts that apply some included materials.
 * sms-toon: This provides toon shading for Super Mario Sunshine.